-NOTE: The Individual Service Strategies must include the goals of obtaining a career within a particular industry sector and an established timeframe needs to be set in order for the youth to meet their goals to complete the training.
-Benchmarks needs to be set so that the youth understand the importance of developing strategies to achieve and accomplish milestones.
-Respondents are expected to provide specific sector opportunities for youth to learn and engage in career opportunities that incorporate education and employment activities.
-Strong collaboration with industry and business leaders in the design and delivery of the training is highly recommended.
+NOTE: Respondents are expected to provide specific sector opportunities for an eligible youth to learn and engage in career opportunities that incorporate education and employment activities; a strong collaboration with industry and business leaders in the design and delivery of the training is highly recommended.

-Both models will deliver training services and career opportunities to opportunity youth, (as set forth and defined in in Attachment M, Definition of Terms) that promote lifelong learning.
-In addition, collaborations between the workforce and businesses are strengthened and help align the needs of the industry with a talent pipeline for today and in the future.
+Both program models will deliver training services and career opportunities to an eligible youth, (as set forth and defined in in Attachment M, Definition of Terms) that promote lifelong learning.